 REUSABLE TRAVEL MUG

 Taking trips around the island will give you plenty of opportunities to grab a nice cup of coffee for your travels.
-However, the takeaway cups they serve it in are definitely not zero waste.
+However, the takeaway cups they serve are definitely not zero waste.

-Make sure you pack a reusable travel mug and you may even save a few cents on your coffee.
-Many coffee shops give incentives to use refillable mugs.
+Make sure you pack a reusable mug, and you may even save a few cents on your coffee.
+Most coffee shops give incentives to use refillable mugs as it saves them on disposable cups!

-There are some great stainless steel options that are great at keeping your coffee warm (or ice coffee cold) and are easily transportable.
+There are some great stainless steel options that are great at keeping your coffee warm or for use with cold beverages and are easily transportable.

 ZERO WASTE PICNIC SET